amelco/pdf_library/README.md

 * do search for words inside the PDF text;
 * get from internet the BiBTeX references;

-The user can do some configuration in the program, like:
+The user can do some configuration in the program, like (this is stored in settings.in):
 * Have several databases and select each one will be used;
 * Chose a PDF viewer (evince or okular);